dogsheep/twitter-to-sqlite/README.md

 See [Analyzing my Twitter followers with Datasette](https://simonwillison.net/2018/Jan/28/analyzing-my-twitter-followers/) for the original inspiration for this command.

+## Retrieving Twitter followers

+The `list-members` command can be used to retrieve details of one or more Twitter lists, including all of their members.

+    $ twitter-to-sqlite list-members members.db simonw/the-good-place

+You can pass multiple `screen_name/list_slug` identifiers.

+If you know the numeric IDs of the lists instead, you can use `--ids`:

+    $ twitter-to-sqlite list-members members.db 927913322841653248

 ## Design notes

 * Tweet IDs are stored as integers, to afford sorting by ID in a sensible way